Skip to main content

 Chicago, the nation's third-largest city, is facing a corporate fund budget gap of more than $1 billion, while its 2025 fiscal year is projected to close with a roughly $150 million deficit with about two-fifths of the budget going toward debt service and pension costs.

-Mayor Brandon Johnson said in April the city was "at a crossroads" and had to "essentially do more with less," while simultaneously criticizing the Trump administration for reportedly threatening federal funding, calling it a "different scenario we weren't under before."
+Mayor Brandon Johnson said in April the city was at a crossroads and had to essentially do more with less, while simultaneously criticizing the Trump administration for reportedly threatening federal funding.
+The mayor's office has faced questions about the city's fiscal trajectory as bond rating agencies have downgraded Chicago's credit in recent months.

 What the Right Is Saying

-Austin Berg, executive director of the Illinois Policy Institute, a pro-taxpayer research group, said markets are closely watching Chicago's fiscal situation.
-"And that's why you see the spreads on Chicago debt getting wider and wider — the structural issues," Berg said.
+Austin Berg, executive director of pro-taxpayer research group Illinois Policy Institute, said markets are looking at the true numbers and are really concerned about Chicago.
+He noted that spreads on Chicago debt are getting wider and wider due to structural issues.

-Berg drew a parallel between Johnson's financial decisions and previous controversies, comparing his $830 million 2025 bond deal — which delays principal payments for 20 years — to former Mayor Richard M. Daley's 2008 parking meter lease, which critics say allowed a private operator to recoup its investment while leaving the city without that revenue stream for decades.
+Berg authored an analysis arguing that Johnson's $830 million 2025 bond deal, which delays principal payments for 20 years, represents a continuation of what he called the city's pay-later culture.
+He drew parallels to former Mayor Richard M. Daley's controversial 75-year parking meter lease in 2008, which critics say allowed private operators to recoup their investment while leaving the city without that revenue stream for decades.

 What the Numbers Show

-Approximately two-fifths — or 40% — of Chicago's budget is allocated to debt service and pension costs, leaving fewer resources for core city services.
+Approximately 40% of Chicago's budget goes toward debt service and pension costs, leaving fewer resources for core city services.

-In February, both Kroll and Fitch downgraded Chicago's bond rating, reflecting heightened credit risk concerns.
+Fitch and Kroll downgraded Chicago's bond rating in February, reflecting heightened credit risk concerns.

 The Bottom Line